Amanjha0008/Rest_Assured_CRUD/README.md

       <version>2.25.0</version>
   </dependency>
 ```
 - After run the test it will create a "allure-results" directory.
+- I added allure-reports in the .gitignore